ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 Type value: 1

-The COSE_Sign1 countersigning leaf component type defines how to bind to an existing COSE_Sign1 message.
+The COSE_Sign1 countersigning leaf component type defines how to countersign an existing COSE_Sign1 message.
+It has the following structure:

 ~~~
 COSESign1CounterSignLeafComponent = [